fsantanar/cpu_health_checks/README.md

 cd cpu_health_checks
 ```

-Then install the cloned repo with pip
+Then install the cloned repo with pip doing

 ```shell
 pip install .
 ```

+Note: If you want to install in developer mode and modify the modules locally without needing to pip install each time add the "-e" option after "pip install".

-Finally, go to the folder with the python modules and test the package running the main() function in the cpu_health module using the "auto" option
+Finally, go to the folder with the python modules and test the package running the main() function in the cpu_health module from the console using the "auto" option

 ```shell
 cd src/cpu_health_checks